Posts from ‘Concept Car’

 DETROIT—Nissan unveiled a three-row, six-passenger SUV concept vehicle at the 2018 North American International Auto Show in Detroit.
 The company says its Xmotion (pronounced “cross motion”) concept blends Japanese culture and craftsmanship with American-style utility, and signals the design direction of future Nissan production models.

-DETROIT—At the 2018 North American International Auto Show in Detroit, Acura took the wraps off a prototype version of the its forthcoming third-generation RDX compact crossover SUV, which is set to launch in mid-2018 as a 2019 model.
+DETROIT—At the 2018 North American International Auto Show in Detroit, Acura debuted a prototype version of the its forthcoming third-generation RDX compact crossover SUV, which is set to launch in mid-2018 as a 2019 model.
 The new RDX will get fresh styling, an all-new powertrain, and a host of new technology features, including an unconventional touchscreen infotainment interface.

 DETROIT—At the 2018 North American International Auto Show in Detroit, Lexus revealed the LF-1 Limitless, a crossover SUV concept which the luxury brand says previews its future design direction.